sage-nzdev/frame-seq/README.md

 3. Install all the necessary Node modules with `npm install`.
 4. Deploy the app with `forge deploy`.
 5. Install the app with `forge install`.
 When asked to select a product, choose `Confluence`.
 You'll also be asked to supply your site's URL.
-6. Create a page on your Confluence site.
-7. Add the app on the created page like a normal macro.

 ## References